AntonUBC/kaggle_flavours_of_physics/README.md

 the decay and at the sane time passes KS and CvM tests.

-To address the first requirement, I used experimentation and removed some not perfectly modeled features from data trying not to affect the performance of the classifier at the same time.
+To address the first requirement, I used experimentation and removed some not perfectly modeled features at the same time trying not to worsen performance of the classifier.

 Addressing the second
 requirement was much harder since the signal can occur only within a certain region of the tau-mass values